brandur/sorg/content/nanoglyphs-drafts/001-beginning.md

 from software planning it's easy to produce some that are too optimistic, or even punitively ambitious (see the games industry), but deployed realistically, they can force good results in a timely manner.
-I've always been impressed by Eiichiro Oda's work on [One Piece][onepiece] (a manga about pirates) -- he's been writing/drawing a chapter a week since 1997 and only missed a few dozen weeks since.
+Eiichiro Oda has been writing/drawing a chapter a week of [One Piece][onepiece] (a possibly endless manga about pirates) since 1997 and only missed a few dozen weeks since.
 He didn't miss a week until year four, and even then, only one [1].

 For me, an immaculate track record like that is never going to happen, but we'll see how it goes.
 I'm not intending to